AKWEL: 2021 TURNOVER TOTALS €922.4 MILLION

 (1) Comparing like-for-like figures.

-Visibility regarding the global vehicle market over 2022 remains poor at this time, making all forecasting exercises difficult.
-In this context, AKWEL nonetheless anticipates an increase in its turnover and will focus its efforts on its industrial model to ensure it efficiently adapts to these market conditions and to better serve its manufacturer clients.
-Bolstered by a solid financial position, the group will also continue to invest in its long-term development by focusing on product developments in its sector, particularly new mobility solutions.
+Visibility regarding the global vehicle market over 2022 remains poor.
+AKWEL nonetheless anticipates an increase in its turnover and will focus its efforts on its industrial model to ensure it efficiently adapts to these market conditions and to better serve its manufacturer clients.
+With a solid financial position, the group will continue to invest in its long-term development by focusing on product developments in its sector, particularly new mobility solutions.

 |An independent, family-owned group listed on the Euronext Paris Stock Exchange, AKWEL is an automotive and HGV equipment and systems manufacturer specialising in fluid management and mechanisms, offering first-rate industrial and technological expertise in applying and processing materials (plastics, rubber, metal) and mechatronic integration.